vuapo-eth/ict2/ARCHITECTURE.md

 The implementation will start with TCP because:
 * There are usecases where TCP is necessary.
 For example, a car driving through a hostile neighborhood should be able to connect to reliable nodes over long distance.
 * TCP is much easier to implement for the beginning.
+* Some ISPs drop UDP packets deterministically when they exceed a certain MTU size ~1500 bytes (IOTA transactions have a byte size of 1836).
+However, this could be solved by using a custom fragmentation protocol on top of UDP.
 * Research suggests that "TCP is more reliable and better than UDP  in terms of all the performance measures." ([source](https://www.researchgate.net/publication/329591640_Performance_Comparison_between_TCP_and_UDP_Protocols_in_Different_Simulation_Scenarios))

 We will keep the interface between the core logic and the communication component as abstract as possible.
 This enables us to leave the decision open on whether or not UDP should be implemented as well.
 Architectural design choices should be postponed as much as possible, otherwise there is a risk of overplanning that would require changes of major components in retrospect.